abbott567/accessible-marp-decks/src/decks/common-wcag-failures/slides.md

 The user should be able to tell what page they’re on and which service or website they’re on from the title alone.

-You may add additional content if the website is under an umbrellar, such as GOV.UK.
+You may add additional content if the website is under an umbrella, such as GOV.UK.

 ```html
 <title>